 Not all funeral plans guarantee to cover third-party fees in full.

-Third-party fees are the additional costs separate to that of the funeral director and makeup to 30% of the total funeral cost.
+Third-party fees are the additional costs separate to that of the funeral director and can make up to 50% of the total average funeral cost.

 Also known as disbursement fees, third-party fees include;

 Some funeral plan providers, such as Golden Charter, offer only a contribution towards these costs.
 And very few will guarantee to cover these in a plan.

 Meaning, your loved ones would have to make up the shortfall.

 However, funeral plans arranged through Reassured guarantee to cover all third-party fees, no matter how much prices increase.

 At the moment, funeral plan providers are not regulated by the Financial Conduct Authority (FCA).